 David Packouz went from Miami stoner to international gun runner — all before his 30th birthday.
-His rise and fall is the real-life inspiration for the 2016 film War Dogs.

 “‘I always thought you were a smart, organized guy, and I need a guy like you in my corner,'” Packouz recalled Diveroli saying.

 Diveroli had an unusual start in the munitions world, having been exposed to it as a young teenager and becoming president of his own company, AEY, by 19.

 He drafted his friend Packouz to review the thousands of pages worth of contracts and proposals for AEY.
 Without any formal business or legal training, Packouz still felt suited for the role.
 “I was good at that.
 I’d been through Yeshiva, and I’m into studying very arcane documents for hours at a time,” Packouz stated.

 But the story of how these Miami twenty-somethings broke into the world of international smuggling is perhaps the most interesting — and alarming — part.

 At the beginning of the military conflict in Afghanistan, the Bush administration relied on multi-billion dollar companies to provide the arms they needed.
 The administration soon began to prioritize small businesses under the assumption that hungry entrepreneurs would always provide better services at lower prices than governmental bodies.

 On this, AEY with David Packouz’s help delivered.
 They scooped up small contracts that more prominent corporations wouldn’t bother with.
 The company was a small operation, and despite the officers’ hunger, prices did not reflect the same markups the big military-industrial outfits were able to demand.

 Soon the company scooped a $298 million contract for arms and grenades, an amount about $50 million lower than the closest competition.
 This contract opened the floodgates for more opportunity, including a lucrative order for scarce AK47 ammunition.